 The 1946–1949 Soviet-Mongolian paleontological expeditions discovered

-The fossil is on display in paleontological Museum in Moscow.
+The fossil is on display in the paleontological Museum in Moscow.

-The Mongolian species is larger as the American one, had a longer skull and the front of
+The Mongolian species is larger the American one, had a longer skull and the front of

-the snout (the premaxillary bones) were more upwardly directed.
+the snout (the premaxillary bones) was more upwardly directed.

-The length dinosaur length was about 13 meters long, including 1.2 meter long skull
+The length of the dinosaur was about was about 13 meters long, including 1.2 meter long skull

 and has estimated weight of around 11 tonnes.